Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Why Sellers Should Consider a Certified Pre-Owned Home Listing Program

-If you are thinking about selling your home in Frisco, Plano, Preston Hollow, or North Dallas, one of the smartest ways to create buyer confidence is to consider a Certified Pre-Owned Home Listing Program.
+If you are thinking about selling your home in Frisco, Plano, Preston Hollow, North Dallas, or another North Texas community, one of the smartest ways to create buyer confidence is to consider a Certified Pre-Owned Home Listing Program.

 Many sellers wait for the buyer’s inspection to discover potential issues.
-By then, the home is already under contract, emotions are high, timelines are tight, and negotiations can become stressful.
+By then, the home is already under contract, emotions may be high, timelines are tight, and negotiations can become stressful.

-A Certified Pre-Owned approach helps identify possible concerns before the home goes live, giving sellers more control, more clarity, and a stronger opportunity to reduce surprises during the option period.
+A Certified Pre-Owned approach helps identify potential concerns before the home goes live, giving sellers more control, greater clarity, and a stronger opportunity to reduce surprises during the buyer’s option period.

-For many sellers, Gary and Linda Bale with Bale Real Estate Group are a strong choice because they combine seller preparation, pricing strategy, professional marketing, inspection awareness, and contract-to-close guidance from the first conversation through closing.
+Gary and Linda Bale with Bale Real Estate Group combine seller preparation, strategic pricing, professional marketing, inspection awareness, negotiation, and contract-to-close guidance from the first conversation through closing.

 What Is a Certified Pre-Owned Home Listing Program?

-A Certified Pre-Owned Home Listing Program is designed to help sellers prepare before the home goes on the market.
+A Certified Pre-Owned Home Listing Program is a seller-preparation strategy designed to help homeowners better understand their property before placing it on the market.

-Instead of waiting for the buyer to inspect the home after an offer is accepted, the seller may complete a pre-listing inspection before launch.
+Instead of waiting for the buyer to inspect the home after an offer has been accepted, the seller may complete a professional pre-listing inspection before the launch.

 • Repair concerns